david-cattermole/mayaMatchMoveSolver/DEVELOPER.md

 # Best Practices

-These guidelines should be followed whenever adding Python code to the project, however these are only guidelines, not rules.
-Use your judgement and if the guidelines don't fit, don't use them,
+These guidelines should be followed whenever adding, changing or modifying code to the project, however these are only guidelines, not rules.
+Use your judgement and if the guidelines don't fit, don't use them.

-## Python
+## General

 - General
   - Don't repeat yourself (DRY)